matthewjburton/comfort-airlines/documents/functional-specification.md

 - README and instructions on how to use
 - IDE integration with Github (user can commit, pull, merge, and branch)
 - Must be able to run container with populated data from Github branch

+[ docker-compose.yaml ]
+Configurations for docker are listed in here which are parsed when to composing up an instance with key value pairs.
+This specifies the volumes to mount for SQL files and MariaDB data, environment values like database name and password prompt, and GUI for database.

+Compose command: docker compose up mariadb -d

 ### Simulation